moises-cp/demo-contact-list-react/README.md

 At its core, I believe this app accomplishes its goal.
 There's definitely room for improvements and expansion.
 For now, I'm not planning on expanding it, but I might work on adding unit tests.

-I encourage you to try this React Sample Contact List app on any device including: 4K screens, laptops, tablets, and smartphones.
+I encourage you to try this React Sample Contact List app on any device including 4K screens, laptops, tablets, and smartphones.
 If you find a bug or something off on any of your devices, please let me know.

 ### [Demo](https://moises-samples-react-contacts.web.app)